dandi/dandidav/doc/webdav-intro.md

   descendant resource.
 The responses are organized as a flat list for which order is not significant.

-- A "responsedescription" element contains text to optionally be displayed to the user.
+- A "responsedescription" element contains text to optionally display to the user.

 - An "href" element inside a "response" contains the URL of the resource that the response describes, as either a complete URL or as the absolute path